-Unbudgeted capital expenditures must be approved by the Chief Executive Officer up to \$2,000; by the Finance Committee up to \$10,000; and by the Board for amounts in excess of \$10,000.
-Approvals are given on a case by case basis to assure that funding of the purchase is available.
-The Chief Executive Officer may not approve more than \$7,500 per year in aggregate.
+Unbudgeted capital expenditure must be approved by the Chief Executive Officer up to \$2,000; by the Finance Committee up to \$10,000; and by the Board for amounts more than \$10,000.
+Approval is given on a case-by-case basis to ensure that funding for the purchase is available.
+The Chief Executive Officer may not approve of more than \$7,500 per year in aggregate.

-Examples of capital expenditures are for items such as equipment, furniture, parts of the building such as windows or roof, computer hardware and software.
+Examples of capital expenditure are for items such as equipment, furniture, parts of the building such as windows or roof, computer hardware and software.